hebr3/hebr3.github.io/_src/posts/2015-10-10-project-euler-with-haskell-3-4.md

 Problem 4
 ---

-Unfortunately Haskell doesn't seem to have a builtin function [IntegerDigits](https://reference.wolfram.com/language/ref/IntegerDigits.html) like [Mathematica](http://www.wolfram.com/mathematica/) does.
+Unfortunately Haskell doesn't seem to have a built-in function [IntegerDigits](https://reference.wolfram.com/language/ref/IntegerDigits.html) like [Mathematica](http://www.wolfram.com/mathematica/) does.

 Luckily I was able to find a decent solution for breaking an integer up into its component digits.
 From there the actual functions are rather straight forward.